-Financial assets measured Recognised as a deduction from the gross carrying amount of the asset (group of assets).
-Where the impairment allowance exceeds the gross carrying amount of the asset (group of assets), the excess (including loan is recognised as a provision within other liabilities. commitments) Off-balance sheet Recognised as a provision within provisions. exposures (excluding loan commitments) Financial assets measured Recognised in the fair value reserve within equity.
+Recognised as a deduction from the gross carrying amount of the asset (group of assets).
+Where the impairment allowance exceeds the gross carrying amount of the asset (group of assets), the excess is (including loan recognised as a provision within other liabilities. commitments) Off-balance sheet Recognised as a provision within provisions. exposures (excluding loan commitments) Financial assets measured Recognised in the fair value reserve within equity.
 The carrying value of the financial asset is recognised in the statement of financial position at fair value. at fair value through OCI